Thomas James Vasta

 Lynden, WA at the age of 74 after a 40-year battle with Multiple Sclerosis.

-A native of New Brunswick, NJ, Tom was a long-time resident of Vermont where he worked for
+A native of East Brunswick, NJ, Tom was a long-time resident of Vermont where he

-the State as a Database Administrator.
-In 2000, he and wife, Donna, bought a 7-acre rural
+worked for the State as a Database Administrator.
+In 2000, he and wife, Donna, bought

-fires, tooling around on his ATV, mowing the 2-acre lawn and manicuring the pond and tree line with his little 14”
+around on his ATV, mowing the 2-acre lawn and manicuring the pond and tree line with

 for several years.